SFDO-Community-Sprints/DLRS-Documentation/docs/Cookbook/Files,-Activities.md

 **Description**

 > Salesforce Files are incredibly useful, but hard to report on.
-One of the first things you need to figure out in working with them is that the “File” itself is actually a ContentDocument and it is shared onto a record with a ContentDocumentLink.
+One of the first things you need to figure out in working with them is that the “File” itself is actually a ContentDocument record and it is shared onto a record via a ContentDocumentLink record.
 Sometimes you just need to know how many files are connected to a record (or if there are any files at all).
 This recipe counts the number of Files related to a record that have the specific text “resume” somewhere in the title of the file.
 So you can use this to determine if a job application has an attached résumé or not.
 Replace the name “resume” with something else and you’ve got endless variations available.

 **Objects, Fields, Relationships**